 Sharon Hill joined METRO in April 1994.
 She is the METRO Links paratransit manager and is responsible for all operations in the paratransit department, including hiring and training new employees and managing customer service issues.
 Hill also leads the METRO Mobility Advisory Council.

 Raymond Jones joined METRO in April 2007 as a bus operator.
 In 2013, he was promoted to METRO service supervisor; in 2018, he was promoted to lead supervisor; and in 2019, he was promoted to River Cities Travel Center manager.
 As the travel center manager, Jones is responsible for managing daily bus service operation at the travel center, monitoring safety and security protocols and serving as the main METRO vendor liaison at the travel center.

-Joe Procop, Rock Region METRO assistant director of procurement and assets, joined the organization in July 2007 and is responsible for all agency procurement and facilities asset management.
+Joe Procop, Rock Region METRO chief safety officer and special projects director, joined the organization in July 2007 and is responsible for all agency safety plan management and facilities asset management.
 Procop is a University of Arkansas at Little Rock graduate with a bachelor’s degree in business administration.
 He is a member of NIGP: The Institute for Public Procurement and has served as a board member of the NIGP Arkansas Chapter since 2017.

 Wilson Vaughn joined METRO in March 1995 as a bus operator.
 In 2007, he was promoted to METRO service supervisor.
 As one of five bus supervisors, Vaughn is responsible for responding to bus accidents, setting detours for alternative routes and assisting passengers with their connections.

 Allen Washington joined METRO in March 2006 as a METRO service supervisor.
 In this role, Washington is responsible for ensuring all METRO routes stay on time and that day-to-day operational issues are effectively addressed.
 In his spare time, Washington works with the Berean Baptist Church in the Dixie Addition of North Little Rock.